na-na-hi/renget/archive/cpu-lora.md

 !!! info TL;DR: If you limit your context size to 2048, and only considering RAM, 16 GB trains a 3B (maybe 7B), 32 GB trains a 7B (maybe 13B), and 64 GB trains a 13B (maybe 34B).
     The "maybe" here is contingent on the context size and how much you're willing to use [swap](https://stackoverflow.com/questions/37311714) (which is VERY slow).
 Bigger models take MUCH longer to train.

+!!! warning These numbers are now out-of-date.
+The latest commit is ~27% faster and using CUDA drivers provides another ~26% boost, for a combined ~59% speed improvement.
+I'll try to re-measure this weekend, but no promises.

-My system, for reference: i7-12700H CPU ([compare your CPU here](https://www.cpubenchmark.net/compare/4721vs5022), look at the big orange number), 64 GB (2 x 32GB) 4800 MHz RAM.
+My system, for reference: i7-12700H CPU ([compare your CPU here](https://www.cpubenchmark.net/compare/4721vs5022), look at the big orange number), 64 GB (2 x 32GB) 4800 MHz RAM, NVIDIA GeForce 3060 - 6 GB VRAM.

 Estimating training time and RAM varies based on multiple parameters, like the size of the model, the context size, the training data size, the rank, and many other factors.
 Rather than trying to create some equation, I'm just going to summarize my findings below, and you can infer from it what you'd like to.